Fix Overscaling Or Overscan in Windows 10 and Windows 11: 10 Ways

 • Once you find the preferred screen resolution, click to Apply.

-2. Fix Overscan Windows 10 by Adjusting Display Scaling
+2. Fix Overscan Windows 10 and 11 by Adjusting Display Scaling

 If the resolution setting change didn’t work for you, the next step is to check out Windows 10 display scaling.
 Almost every desktop over scaling issues can be fixed by: